fagbenjaenoch/fagbenjaenoch/README.md

 I'm Fagbenja Enoch and i'm a Full Stack Software developer with over 2 years of experience.

-I am have basic understanding of Software principles and have been working on part-time Projects.
+I have basic understanding of Software principles and have been working on part-time Projects.
 I learn pretty fast ⚡.

 In terms of Software, I am skilled at Javascript, React, Nextjs and Backend technologies like Nodejs, Express, Monogdb and Postgres SQL.

 - 🌍 I'm based in Lagos, Nigeria
 - ✉️ You can contact me at [fagbenjaenoch73@gmail.com](mailto:fagbenjaenoch73@gmail.com)
-- 🧠 I'm learning Design Patterns in software.
+- 🧠 I'm learning Design Patterns in software and DevOps.
-- 🤝 I'm open to collaborating on Backend projects (Node.js)
+- 🤝 I'm very busy and my ability to collaborate on projects is greatly limited.
-- ⚡ I'm absolutely nothing without JESUS
+- ⚡ I'm absolutely nothing without Jesus.

 ### Skills